Quasiconformal Extensions of Harmonic Univalent Mappings of the Unit Disk: Introduction

-The Jacobian of $f$ is given by A theorem due to Lewy \cite{L36} asserts that $f$ is locally univalent (one-to-one) if and only if $J_f(z)\neq 0$ for any $z\in\D$.
-If $J_f(z)>0$, then $f$ is said to be sense-preserving.
-The class of the normalized (sense-preserving) harmonic univalent mappings on the unit disk, including some subclasses, has been investigated by Clunie and Sheil-Small \cite{CS84} (see also Duren \cite{D04}).
-A sense-preserving harmonic mapping $f$ is said to be $k$-quasiconformal, if its complex dilatation $\mu_f(z)=f_{\bar{z}}(z)/f_z(z)$, satisfies $|\mu_f(z)|\leq k<1$ almost everywhere in the given domain.
-In the most literature, $f$ is called a $K$-quasiconformal mapping with $K=(1+k)/(1-k)\ge1$.
-The basic theory of quasiconformal mappings has been concluded by Lehto and Virtanen \cite{LV73}.
+A well-known result asserts that $f$ is locally univalent (one-to-one) if and only if $J_f(z)\neq 0$ for $z\in\D$.
+If $J_f(z)>0$ (or $J_f(z)<0$), then $f$ is said to be {\it sense-preserving (or sense-reversing)}.

-A well-known result given by Fait, Krzyż and Zygmunt \cite{FKZ76} shows that any strongly starlike curve of order $\alpha$ ($0<\alpha<1$) is a $k$-quasicircle with $k\le\sin{(\alpha\pi/2)}$, and any strongly starlike function of order $\alpha$ has an explicit quasiconformal extension on the whole plane $\C$.
-For an analytic function $h$ defined on $\D$ of the form $h(z)=z+\sumb a_nz^n$, with the condition $\sumb n|a_n|\le k<1$, $h$ is a strongly starlike function and has a quasiconformal extension on the whole plane with $|\mu_h|\le k$ almost everywhere in $\C$ (see \cite{FKZ76}).
-It is natural to consider the question whether the same results can be obtained for a harmonic strongly starlike function of order $\alpha$.
-To answer this question, we introduce a class of harmonic hereditarily strongly starlike functions $f$ of order $\alpha$ $(0<\alpha\le1)$ defined on $\D$, denoted by $\hsst(\alpha)$ (see \cite{MPS21}).
-Any function $f\in\hsst(\alpha)$, satisfies If $\alpha=1$, then the inequality above can be written in the form So $f$ is a harmonic fully starlike function, which inherits the hereditary property for each $|z|<r<1$, first introduced by Chuaqui, Duren and Osgood \cite{CDO04}.
+A sense-preserving harmonic mapping $f$ is said to be {\it $k$-quasiconformal~($k$-q.c.)}, if $f$ has the complex dilatation $\mu_f(z)=f_{\bar{z}}(z)/f_z(z)$, with $|\mu_f(z)|\leq k<1$ for almost every point in $\Omega$.
+In the most literature, $f$ is known as a {\it $K$-quasiconformal} mapping with $K=(1+k)/(1-k)\ge1$.
+See \cite{ahlfors06, LV73} for basic theory of quasiconformal mappings.